mattermost/docs/source/deployment/admin-roles.rst

 Can a User Manager or System Manager reset an administrator’s email or password without their knowledge?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-No. The ability to reset passwords, or email addresses of administrators is limited to System Admins.
+This is not possible with the default priveleges of these roles.
+The ability to reset passwords, or email addresses of administrators is limited to System Admins by default.
+However, if the priveleges of a role are manually changed to include write access to users, this authority can be granted.

 Are all actions of admin roles logged?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^